bhardwajRahul/bagel/README.md

 | **Drones**   | PX4, ArduPilot, Betaflight |
 | **IoT**      | Coming soon...             |

-## 💬 Let's Prompt
+## 💬 What Can I Prompt?

 You can ask Bagel almost anything.
 For example:

 > What’s the correlation between current and voltage in the `/spot/status/battery_states` topic?

-> I suspect the IMU overheated at the end of the log.
-Can you check the `HEAT` topic?
+> I think the IMU overheated at the end.
+Can you check the `HEAT` topic to confirm?

 > Can you help me tune the PID of my drone?

 Time to put Bagel to the test: can it catch a drone doing barrel rolls?
-Spoiler: 🎉 Absolutely.
+Spoiler: 🎉 It totally can.

 <p align="center">
   <picture>